So you want THE shortcut to instant health after a crazy burnout?

-Art Williams is the proof that you can have your cake and eat it too (the cake being work-life balance for entrepreneurs).
-The key to winning or losing in work-life balance and life in general, is so small, it’s scary to talk about.
+Art Williams is the proof that you can have your cake and eat it too (the cake being a work-life balance for overachievers like you and me).
+The key to winning or losing in work-life balance and life, in general, is so small, it’s scary to talk about.
 You can do 99% of the things right, but if you mess up that 1% you might lose Big.

-Are you ready to find out the #1 biohack to start making stress symptoms disappear & achieve that work-life balance that all successful people seem to have?
+Are you ready to find out the #1 biohack to start making stress symptoms disappear, and achieve that work-life balance that all successful people seem to have?

-Yep, that was a throw-back to the previous blog post (which of course you read).
-I discovered this work-life balance biohack very recently and in a very surprising book.
-It is a practice that is as old as the bible (and that is not a metaphor).
+I discovered this work-life balance biohack in a very surprising book.
+It is a practice that is as old as the Bible (and that is not a metaphor).

 And probably the first thought that might pop-up is: Have you copyrighted the *beep* out of it?

 No, we haven’t because sharing is caring, especially when it comes to your work-life balance.
 Balancing everything in your life works better when you share it with your loved ones and a community of people that are on the same path.

 To understand what it is, I need to tell you my story towards achieving that work-life balance with peak productivity.

 Back in university, I was working 6 to 7 part-time student jobs and I didn’t know where I was going with my life.
 The only thing I knew is what everyone else told me.
 I was put in one of the toughest law schools, in order to continue towards a safe job.
 Why?
 Because everyone always told me to become a lawyer, and I never felt like questioning them.